IamLRBA/LRBA-FusionCraft-STUDIOS-Architecture-Website/README.md

 **LRBA-FusionCraft-STUDIOS** Architecture Website is a modern and minimalistic Architectural website designed to showcase architectural projects, concepts, and the creative vision behind FusionCraft STUDIOS all done by Jerry Laruba Festus.
 This website is a reflection of our passion for merging imagination with structural ingenuity, providing a seamless and visually appealing user experience.
 Features:

-- **Responsive Design**: This ensures the website is accessible and looks great on all devices and screen sizes.
+- **Responsive Design**: This ensures our website is accessible and looks great on all devices and screen sizes.

 - **Project Portfolio**: The website has a curated collection of architectural designs and projects, presented in a clean, easy-to-navigate layout.